IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 In addition, the Human Rights Commission has important general functions intended to effect the eradication of discrimination through education.

-  **Human Rights Commission Act 1977**—Prohibited discrimination in such areas as employment, and access to goods and services on the grounds of sex or marital status.

 #### Citizenship Act 1977
-This gives women the same right as men to pass on citizenship to their children.

-  **Citizenship Act 1977**—Accorded all New Zealand citizens the same rights with respect to the citizenship of spouses and children.
+Accorded all New Zealand citizens the same rights with respect to the citizenship of spouses and children.

 #### State Services Amendment Act 1978
 This gives members of the Public Service resigning for child care purposes preferential re-entry rights to the service up to four years after resignation or five years in the case of a woman entitled to maternity leave.